The poles should be about 3.7 meters (12 feet) in length with a diameter of about 10 cm (4 inches), supported 5‐10 cm (2‐4 inches) above the ground.

-Depending on the performance level, this obstacle may be comprised of a single log, or multiple logs in the following formations:
+Depending on the performance level, this obstacle may be comprised of a single log, or multiple poles in the following formations:

-- Two parallel poles separated by 10 feet (Novice, Intermediate, Advanced, or Masters levels)
+- Two parallel poles separated by 3 meters (10 feet) – Novice, Intermediate, Advanced, or Masters levels

-- Three poles in a “Z” shape (Masters level)
+- Three poles set at 90 degrees in a “Z” shape – Masters level

 EASE OF HANDLING